How to stay safe online: Personal Information

 It's not unheard of for some bad websites to slip through the net, but generally speaking search engines are pretty good at detecting spam sites and hosted malware, and Google for example will flag up suspected sites.

-Using some of the tools we've mentioned in part two on browsing, such as Norton Safe Search, will help to protect you further.
+Using some of the tools we've mentioned in part two on browsing, such as Norton Safe Search - a search engine powered by Ask.com - will help to protect you further.

 Double check the web address

-It's also worth double-checking the domain name is what you expect it to be too.
+It's also worth double-checking the domain name - is it what you expect it to be?
+Is it spelt correctly?
 Make sure you're on "amazon.co.uk" and not "amazona.co.uk" or "amazon.a.com" for example.

 Secure your wireless network